Crime in Thailand: Deaths of foreigners

 Although there have been crimes, Thai authorities have also had success in apprehending suspects such as in the case of two murdered backpackers and with the Albano murder.

 David Miller and Hannah Witheridge, a backpacking couple from England, were murdered on the island of Ko Tao in 2014.
-In December 2015, two migrants from Myanmar, Zaw Lin and Wai Phyowere were found guilty and initally sentanced to death.
+In December 2015, two migrants from Myanmar, Zaw Lin and Wai Phyowere were found guilty and initially sentenced to death.
 Then 2020, after all available appeals upheld the conviction, both sentences were commuted to life imprisonment after a mass royal pardon.

-In 2013 an American expat was chopped to death by a Bangkok taxi driver with a sword.
-Murders are frequent enough that one writer produced a book called How Not To Get Murdered In Thailand The author mentions the case of the murdered American Troy Pilkington and noted the contrasting dangers of both taxi cabs and public transportation.
+In 2013 an American expat was chopped to death by a Bangkok taxi driver with a sword (Troy Lee Pilkington, who allegedly got out of the taxi and refused to pay a 51 baht ($1.60) fare).
+One expat writer produced a book called How Not To Get Murdered In Thailand The author mentions the case of the murdered American Troy Pilkington and noted the contrasting dangers of both taxi cabs and public transportation.
 Issues with taxi drivers include their alleged drug use and abuse at the hands of Chinese organized crime network which often charge them high fee to operate in the city.
 The taxi drivers are typically poor farmers trying to earn money for their rural families.
 Whatever the reasons for their demise – indeed many of the deaths are confusing or have unclear causes – Thailand has remained popular for adventures.
 One young English woman, Christina Annesley, was found dead on Ko Tao.
-Musicians at a Thailand bar stabbed an American businessman to death in front of his son, there to celebrate his birthday with his family.
+Musicians at a Thailand bar stabbed an American businessman to death in front of his son, there to celebrate his birthday with his family (after an allegedly drunken argument with the band because he and his son refused to stop singing and leave the stage).
 Thai police arrested three musicians for the crime.

 The Thai government has worked with other countries to manage crime and, for example, has a prisoner exchange agreement with Australia.
 In the case of Wendy Albano, India, Thailand, and the United States all worked together to find the primary suspect hiding in India.
 In that case that the help then U.S. Secretary of State Hillary Clinton and a U.S. senator was involved.
 This was in part due to difficulty in apprehending a suspect, that had fled to a different country (and thus out of the jurisdiction of a single country).